Employment and Support Allowance (ESA)

 Who can claim ESA?

-You may be able to claim Employment and Support Allowance (ESA) if you are between 16 years old and state pension age, and your epilepsy or other medical condition or disability affects your ability to work.
-You can apply for ESA if you work but do not get Statutory Sick Pay, if you are self-employed or unemployed, or a student on Disability Living Allowance or Personal Independence Payment.
+You may be able to claim Employment and Support Allowance (ESA) if you are between 16 years old and under state pension age, and your epilepsy or other medical condition or disability affects your ability to work.
+You can apply for ESA if you work but do not get Statutory Sick Pay, or Statutory Maternity Pay, if you are self-employed or unemployed, or a student on Disability Living Allowance or Personal Independence Payment.
+First, check if you are eligible for Universal Credit.

 Types of ESA